 Apples don’t mind the cold but appreciate around 5-6 hours of sunshine and protection from strong winds.
 They aren’t too fussy about the soil but don’t like to be waterlogged or extremely dry.

-Feed & water
+Tip 4: Feed and water

-The best way to reduce pests is to remove all infected fruit from the tree and the ground.
+The best way to reduce pests is to remove all infected fruit from the tree and ground.
 Bag them and take them away – don’t leave them in your compost.
 Codling moth is the biggest pest for apple trees.
 Spray with lime sulphur or Bordeaux when flower buds just open and you can see a pink colour.
 You can spray again when the flowers are around 10% open.
 Spraying trees with a combination of garlic and seaweed on the leaves can also help prevent fungal diseases such as apple scab.

-Weed and mulch
+Tip 6: Weed and mulch

 Remove weeds to prevent nutrient competition and mulch 7cm deep in a circle around the tree extending to the widest branch.
 You can plant lavender and rosemary nearby to attract the bees and assist pollination.

 TreeWorks is a leading tree services business operating in Canberra, Monaro, and Southern Tablelands.
-We are a fully licensed, ACTEW accredited & insured tree surgery company and a member of Arboriculture Australia.
+We are a fully licensed, Evoenergy accredited & insured tree surgery company and a member of Arboriculture Australia.
 Our climbers are appropriately trained and some of our arborists have over 25 years experience in large scale tree surgery and removals.
-Call 1800 873 343 or book online for a free on-site tree health and safety inspection. information.
+Call 1800 873 343 or book online for a free on-site tree health and safety inspection.